Xiaomi: The Ecosystem That Keeps Compounding — Conviction Maintained

 The market is pricing a commodity hardware company.
 PRZC Research is holding a hyperscale ecosystem platform.
 The difference between those two views is the investment thesis.

 This research report is prepared by PRZC Research (Investment Analysis Division) for informational purposes only and should not be construed as investment advice or a recommendation to buy, sell, or hold any securities.
-PRZC Research is a division of Perez Capital and is not a registered investment advisor under any applicable securities law.
+PRZC Research is is not a registered investment advisor under any applicable securities law.
 This material does not constitute personalised investment advice tailored to the financial situation, objectives, or risk tolerance of any individual or institution.

-Position Disclosure: Perez Capital and/or its affiliates hold a long position in Xiaomi Corporation (1810:HK).
+Position Disclosure: PRZC Research and/or its affiliates hold a long position in Xiaomi Corporation (1810:HK).
 This report should be read with the understanding that PRZC Research's analysis may reflect the interests of an existing position holder.
 All analytical conclusions reflect PRZC Research's good-faith assessment of publicly available information as of the report date (25/03/2026).

 Past performance is not indicative of future results.
 All investments involve risk, including potential loss of principal.
 Forward-looking statements and price targets are based on assumptions and estimates that may prove incorrect.
 Xiaomi is a Hong Kong-listed entity; investors should be aware of applicable currency risk (HKD/USD/RMB), Hong Kong regulatory risk, and China-specific geopolitical considerations.